ben-ng/conflux/README.md

 Distributed systems are **hard**.
 Conflux is an attempt at making distributed systems understandable.
 It aims to do what [Redux](http://redux.js.org) did for [Flux](https://facebook.github.io/flux), and what [Raft](http://raft.github.io) did for [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)).

-Natrually, it does this by composing the two ideas.
+Naturally, it does this by composing the two ideas.

 ## What Can I Build With Conflux?